logo for pulau-pangkor.com

 Gua Tempurung

 Three times I have visited the caves, here's a report of one of my visits.
-I am not really a cave enthusiast but the Gua Tempurung caves I enjoyed so much I did come back, now 3 times already.
+I am not really a cave enthusiast but the Gua Tempurung caves I enjoyed so much I did come back, several times already.

 The Gua Tempurung Caves of Perak